 Save money, but keep your employees educated

-The week long, intensive training session has been a conventional standard in the corporate education playbook for years.
+The week long, Agile training session has been a conventional standard in the corporate education playbook for years.
 But does it work?
 Without some hard data in front of me, it’s hard to say.
 Nonetheless, maybe it’s time for companies to reconsider its effectiveness.

 Now, please know that I say this with some hesitation because I make a portion of my living from these intensive classes.
 Although, I will say in my defense that I’ve cut back on this work since I came to the realization that there’s a better way.